-This Cura tutorial for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.
+This Cura 3D guide for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.

-Cura is the friendly face of slicing software, so much so that many users don’t even realise what it’s doing.
+Cura 3D is the friendly face of slicing software, so much so that many users don’t even realize what it’s doing.
 Just load the model, select the quality and hit print.
 It’s as easy as traditional 2D printing.

 There are three basic stages to preparing files for 3D printing